 In addition to photos of your injuries, make sure you have proper photos of your vehicle and the entire accident scene.
 Photos are one of the most important pieces of evidence you can have in a car accident claim.
 Make sure to capture shots of all the vehicles involved in the accident, debris and skid marks on the road and any obstructions, like bushes.
 Capture them from different angles to better portray what happened.
 If applicable, take images that include both your vehicle and the vehicle (or vehicles) that hit you.
 The more photos you have, the stronger your case will be.
 If your injuries prevent you from being able to take photos, have a witness at the scene take them for you.

 Even if you believe you are partially to blame for the accident, you should never admit fault to anyone.
 Simply apologizing to the other driver can be enough to jeopardize your case.
 You are not obligated to admit fault to anyone following an auto accident.
 Consult with a lawyer about your account of an accident.

 Accepting the First Settlement Offer

 After a car accident, the other driver’s insurance company will likely want to speak to you about your case.
 They may even offer you a settlement for the accident.
 Be wary and skeptical of any insurance companies or individuals telling you that you should accept the first offer presented to you.
 This would be a mistake as it closes other opportunities for you.
 While it may be tempting to accept this offer and get everything over with, the insurance company’s initial offer likely isn’t enough to cover your medical bills and other damages.
 Always explore your legal options to determine the best strategy for obtaining compensation that’s fair and appropriate for your circumstances.
-It’s best to have a car accident attorney in Deltona, FL review the offer before accepting it.
+It’s best to have an attorney review the offer before accepting it.

 Posting on Social Media